FAQ

 In 2015, Adrienne was asked to accept employment in the executive branch.
 Throughout her four years of service with the Lt.
 Governor, she became exponentially more familiar with state agencies and programs, some of which she had previously been aware of through legislative efforts.
 However, the inside perspective shed much light on her outside perspective, just as much as her outside perspective shone into agencies needing serious reform based on real-world experience.

 Adrienne brings a rare combination of both outside and inside perspective to any of the three branches of government.
 As a former designer, she can see something out of nothing to assess problems and create solutions.
-As a lawmaker, she excels at locating the details which can make or break any given legislation, as well as identifying missing pieces that can turn into blank checks contrary to legislators’ intentions.
+As a lawmaker, she excels at locating the details which can make or break any given legislation, often including what is invisible in a bill rather than analyzing only the written page.

 “Adrienne’s ability to quickly read and understand bills is LEGENDARY.”